Freedom Ride (Australia): Communities visited

+Walgett

 Moving on to Walgett, some clear cases of racial discrimination were apparent.
-It proved to be the first real showdown for the Freedom Riders.
-They spent their first day conducting interviews to obtain information about segregation and racial discrimination and found that the cinema, the Returned Servicemen's League (RSL) club, the town's two hotels and a frock shop were all segregated.
-The Freedom Riders picketed the Walgett RSL club from noon until sunset, holding placards stating "Walgett: Australian's disgrace", "Bar the Colour Bar", "Good enough for Tobruk - why not Walgett RSL?".
+It proved to be the first real challenge for the Freedom Riders.
+They spent their first day conducting interviews to obtain information about segregation and racial discrimination and found that the cinema, the Returned Servicemen's League (RSL) club, the town's two hotels and a dress shop were all segregated.
+The Freedom Riders picketed the Walgett RSL club from noon until sunset, holding placards stating "Walgett: Australian's disgrace", "Bar the Colour Bar", "Good enough for Tobruk – why not Walgett RSL?".
+The crowd of around 300 jeered and heckled, while Perkins spoke, along with local Aboriginal activists Harry Hall and George Rose.
 While their protest did little to change the attitudes of the townsfolk, they encouraged the Aboriginal community to push for change.
 Aboriginal people who participated in pickets were bitter at the ongoing discrimination they experienced in their town and they continued to protest and agitate for desegregation in the establishments that still upheld a colour ban after the protesters left.
 However, a report by Bruce Maxwell, a cadet reporter for The Herald, brought the SAFA Freedom Ride into the national spotlight.
 The Sydney Morning Herald and The Daily Mirror newspapers as well as TV and radio now began to report on the next stage of the Freedom Ride in Moree.

-After leaving Walgett, an unidentified driver rammed the bus, forcing it off the road.
+After the RSL protest, the group was evicted from its accommodation in the Church of England hall, so the bus left Walgett around 10pm, escorted by police for some distance.
+After leaving Walgett, an unidentified driver rammed the bus, forcing it off the road, so the bus turned back to Walgett to report the incident to police.
 Because cadet reporter Bruce Maxwell had come along, the incident made headlines in the Sydney Morning Herald, attracting the attention of international media.
 Some reports compared the treatment of Aboriginal Australians to the racism and segregation in the Deep South of the United States.